Can Loss Aversion Explain Ambiguity Aversion? Theory and Experiments

 My plan is to continue developing the model and eventually design some experiments.

-Abstract (for specialists)
+Abstract (for incurious insiders)

 The model is of course sensitive to the choice of algorithm used to determine the reference lottery.
 However, in comparisons of an ambiguous gamble and an unambiguous gamble, there is a straightforward reference lottery to use in the evaluation of the ambiguous gamble: the unambiguous gamble.
-(In the evaluation of the unambiguous gamble no reference lottery is needed, since the unambiguous gamble is a single-stage lottery evaluated using \(V(\cdot)\).)
-This framework provides an intuitive explanation for why a DM would prefer an unambiguous urn over an ambiguous urn in the classic Ellsberg two-color urn problem: while the ambiguous urn provides the DM with a chance at getting better odds, it also runs the risk of providing worse odds, and due to loss aversion the potential downside outweighs the potential upside.
+(In the evaluation of the unambiguous gamble no reference lottery is needed, since the unambiguous gamble is a single-stage lottery evaluated using

 The model is also capable of explaining other puzzles, such as why individuals may instead display ambiguity preference in certain situations, as well as the more recent finding that individuals prefer larger ambiguous urns over smaller ones.